NicolasHug/nicolashug.github.io/_posts/2019-06-02-around_gradient_boosting.md

 per iteration, where `K` is the number of classes.

-Each tree is a kind of OVR tree, but trees are not completely independent because they influence each others when we compute the gradients (and the hessians).
+Each tree is a kind of OVR tree, but trees are not completely independent because they influence each other when we compute the gradients (and the hessians).

 Concretely, the `K` trees of the `i`th iteration do not depend on each